Transcript #352: Helicopter Time Comes to Python

 08:42 One of the things that Justin points out is that you can do just something really easy by passing in one line.

-08:51 just the flag, the done, like two dashes and one line, all one word, will make it pretty nice actually.
+08:51 Just the flag, like two dashes in one line, all one word, will make it pretty nice, actually.

-09:07 And I'm gonna hop down to this really cool customization.
+09:06 And I'm going to hop down to this really cool customization.

 09:09 One of the things is using graph.

-09:13 Graph is great, --graph, so that you can see kind of, it does like kind of a visual representation the different, what are those?
+09:13 --graph so that you can see kind of it does like kind of a visual representation of the different.

-09:30 But then you can do color and stuff.
+09:30 But then you can do like color and stuff.

-09:32 So the graph does color also if you have that on everything.
+09:32 So there's the graph does color also if you have that on everything.

-09:39 But it also talks about how the one line is actually a combination of pretty one line and abbreviate commit, which is cool.
+09:39 It talks about how he also talks about how the one line is actually a like a combination of pretty one line and abbreviate commit, which is kind of cool.

-09:51 Then what I really love is this thing that he comes up with at the end.
+09:51 And then what I really love is this the thing that he like comes up with at the end so that I didn't know that you could put aliases in the get config file.

 10:04 But this is a pretty cool long alias.